 - otherwise, a "204 No Content" response code shall be returned in the response; and

-- if errors occur when processing the HTTP POST request, shall apply error handling procedures as specified in subclause 5.7.
+- if errors occur when processing the HTTP POST request, shall send an HTTP error response or, if the feature "ES3XX" is supported, an HTTP redirect response as specified in subclause 5.7.

 If feature "ErrorResponse" is supported and if the AMF as NF service consumer is not able to handle the notification but knows by implementation specific means that another AMF is able to handle the notification, the AMF shall reply with an HTTP "307 temporary redirect" error response pointing to the URI of the new AMF.
 If the AMF is not able to handle the notification but another unknown AMF could possibly handle the notification, it shall reply with an HTTP "404 Not found" error response.